 Coursework.
-During Semester 1 (Fall), students must register for, attempt and finish 12 credits worth of academic courses (a W is not acceptable under these guidelines).
+During Semester 1 (Fall), students must register for, attempt, and pass 12 credits worth of academic courses (a W is not acceptable under these guidelines).
 Exceptions to this rule must be approved by the DGS.
-Students who do not pass the English proficiency test offered by ALI and are therefore required to enroll in the English course have the option of substituting one of their academic courses for their mandatory English course.
-Furthermore, first year students are required to take the zero-credit course “Professional Development in the Sciences” (Chem-GA 2673).
+Students who do not pass the English proficiency test offered by the American Language Institute are required to enroll in the English course.
+The English course can substitute for one of the academic courses taken in the Fall semester.
+Furthermore, first year students are required to take the zero-credit course “Professional Development in the Sciences” (CHEM-GA 2673).

 Research Rotations.
 Students are required to perform two research rotations during the first Semester (Semester 1).
 Rotations are intended to introduce students to ongoing research projects within the Department.
 A rotation typically consists of a set of training exercises and/or a small independent project related to the research activities of the selected group(s).
 Rotation assignments are group dependent and will vary among the research groups.
 Individual research faculty will provide the student with their expectations for a given rotation cycle.
 In preparation for choosing their rotations, students are required to meet with six faculty members during the first three weeks of the semester.
 All students are required to bring the completed Research Interest and Rotation Form to these meetings and will have the faculty member sign the form after the meeting has taken place.
-Students must submit this form to the Graduate Program Administrative Aide -- Jennifer Hackleman, indicating their three rotation choices ranked in order of preference, by Wednesday, September 19, 2018.
+Students must submit this form to the DGS, indicating their three rotation choices ranked in order of preference, by the third Wednesday in September (note: can be subject to change).
 The three choices must correspond to faculty members who have signed the form.
 Students will be notified about rotation assignments soon after this deadline.
-The rotation schedule is below:

 Semester 2 (Spring)

 Coursework.
-Students must enroll and complete eight credits worth of class work and enroll for a section of “Research” (Chem-GA 2931).
+Students are required to enroll and complete eight (8) credits worth of class work and enroll for a section of “Research” (CHEM-GA 2932).
 The Research section replaces a formal academic course, allowing the student to pursue research in greater depth.
 Research is a credit-bearing academic course and as such, students will receive a grade for Research from their dissertation advisors based on their research performance during the semester.

 Semester 4 (Spring)